Whether you’re a first-time homebuyer or a seasoned property owner, if you want to get a mortgage you may have to pass the mortgage stress test.

 This simple question neatly takes into account your income, your debt and your monthly expenses, in a worst-case scenario.

-The qualifying rate used in the calculation is either the Bank of Canada’s rate (set to 5.25% as of June 2021), or your contracted mortgage rate plus 2%.
+The qualifying rate used in the calculation is the higher of the Bank of Canada’s rate of 5.25% or your contracted mortgage rate plus 2%.

 Rules of the Mortgage Stress Test

 Stress tests are a common occurrence in financial planning, and mortgage lenders are duty-bound to follow certain rules when assessing your mortgage eligibility.